tardypad/arch-system/builds/system-config/README.md

 Install various system configuration files

-Require installation with pacman `--force` option to allow overwriting some files owned by other packages
+Require installation with pacman `--overwrite '*'` option to allow overwriting some files owned by other packages

 System configuration not included in this package: